getlantern/tassis/docs/README.md

 A request to register a signed preKey and some set of one-time use preKeys.
 PreKeys are used by clients to perform X3DH key agreement in order to establish end-to-end encrypted sessions.

-This information is registered in the database under the client&#39;s Address.
+This information is registered in the database under the client's Address.
 If multiple registrations are received, if the registrationID and signedPreKey match the information on file, the new preKeys will be appended to the ones already on file.
 Otherwise, the existing registration will be replaced by the latest.